Criticism is a question of the point of view

 Anyway, such a critique has a lot of potential, provided you are not offended head in the sand.
 Because the negative feedback from colleagues and bosses shows you where you can improve something - and that's always good.

-"Who flatters me is my enemy, who blames me my teacher," it is rightly said in a Chinese proverb.
-For factually, criticism is nothing more than a reference to grievances, mistakes or wrong decisions.
+"Anyone who flatters me is my enemy, whoever criticizes me is my teacher," says a Chinese proverb rightly.
+From a factual point of view, criticism is nothing more than an indication of grievances, mistakes or wrong decisions.

 Many heads think more than one

-And that has its meaning: Nobody can in one Company Finally, to grasp the full implications of a problem, or to really assess in all decisions what impact it will have.
-So we do not always notice when we do something wrong.
+And that has its Sense: Nobody in a company can finally grasp the full scope of a problem or really estimate what impact it will have in all decisions.
+So we don't always notice when we do something wrong.

 Therefore, it is important that someone tells us that something is wrong.
 Criticism is, above all, a valuable piece of information, with the help of which corrections and improvement measures can be initiated.
 Sad but true: If you only hear praise, nothing will improve, but in the long run will bring even less performance.